“I don’t know what to do. I just know what I can do.” (James T. Kirk, Star Trek)

 6.)
 Develop an eternal focus.
 (Psalm 61:2)

 Developing an eternal focus involves prioritizing toward that which benefits eternally rather than just temporally.
-It means getting our focus off self and off of what satisfies only in this world and onto our Creator who knows what is best for us.
+It means getting our focus off self and off what satisfies only in this world and onto our creator who knows what is best for us.